-Located in Central America, Costa Rica is nestled between the Caribbean Sea and the Pacific Ocean and is home to over 500,000 different species of animals, giving it the highest species density of any country in the world.
+Located alongside Central America, Costa Rica is hidden between the Caribbean Sea and the Pacific Ocean and is the home for over 500,000 different species of wildlife, meaning it has highest species density of any country worldwide.

-Sadly, the region and its inhabitants are being gravely challenged by habitat fragmentation and destruction, pollution, poaching and climate change.
-Over the past several years, Frontier has been working on the peninsula to carry out groundbreaking survey work and vital data collection in an attempt to combat the effects of these challenges and to preserve this area.
+Sadly, the region is gravely challenged by habitat fragmentation and destruction, alongside increasing pollution, poaching and climate change.
+For several years, Frontier has been implementing groundbreaking survey work and critical data collection in an effort to combat the effects of these challenges and to conserve this area.

 Frontier's camp is based amongst dense tropical forest on the edge of Corcovado National Park.
-Volunteers work together to carry out critical surveys and data collection activities.
-Joining this vitally important project will not only give you an opportunity to experience a world of fragile beauty and contribute to the conservation of Costa Rica's precious and unique habitats for the future.
+Volunteers collaborate to carry out imperative surveys and data collection activities.
+Joining this vital project will not only give you an opportunity to experience a world of fragile beauty but also contribute to the conservation of Costa Rica's precious and unique habitats for the future.